HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 These considerations have influenced the development and adoption of user-centric performance metrics called **Core Web Vitals**.
 These include <a hreflang="en" href="https://web.dev/articles/lcp">Largest Contentful Paint (LCP)</a>, <a hreflang="en" href="https://web.dev/articles/inp">Interaction to Next Paint (INP)</a>, and <a hreflang="en" href="https://web.dev/articles/cls">Cumulative Layout Shift (CLS)</a>, which capture key aspects of loading performance, interactivity, and visual stability.
 While Core Web Vitals were initially available primarily in Chromium-based browsers, support has expanded, with Safari and Firefox <a hreflang="en" href="https://www.debugbear.com/blog/firefox-safari-web-vitals">now reporting</a> key Core Web Vitals, enabling more consistent cross-browser performance measurement.

-These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of resource loading behavior like Fonts, Images and JavaScript.
+These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of the loading behavior of page resources (fonts, images, CSS and JavaScript files).
 Together, these signals provide important context for understanding where performance bottlenecks occur and how they influence overall page behavior.
 A comprehensive overview of modern web performance metrics and measurement techniques can be found at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.

 The **Web Almanac performance** chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
 By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.